What is TPR?

 Here is a picture of a typical TPR gesture:

-Seriously, just let your silly side out.
+Don't be afraid to just let your silly side out.
 How many opportunities are there in the real world to be as animated as possible with absolute relevancy?
 So embrace the TPR!

 Here are some examples of ways you can use TPR: